dymosoftware/dymo-connect-framework/README.md

 Or download the file and copy into your prject

 ### Methods ⚙️
-These are the methods availables in JavaScript SDK
+These are the methods available in JavaScript SDK

 - #### dymo.connect.framework
     - **Initialize**